 Horses suffering from respiratory problems and allergies associated with field-dried hay benefit by feeding our forage feeds.
 The high temperature drying process eliminates harmful mold spores that can lead to respiratory allergies (heaves), resulting in a chronic cough and decreased physical performance ability.
 Feeding your horse any one of Lucerne Farms high temperature dried forages will help prevent an allergic cough and keep his airways clear.

-The horse evolved as grazing animals well adapted to eating high-quality forage (grasses and hay).
+The horse evolved as a grazing animal, well adapted to eating high-quality forage (grasses and hay).
 Many mature pleasure horses can thrive on forage-only diets.
-The more nutritious the forage in a horse’s diet, the less he’ll need of grain, concentrates or supplements.
-Our forages are harvested early and high temperature dried “locking in” the natural nutrition.
+The more nutritious the forage in a horse’s diet, the less he’ll need grain, concentrates, or supplements.
+Our forages are harvested early and high temperature dried, “locking in” the natural nutrition.
 Depending on your mature pleasure horse’s nutritional requirements, Lucerne Farms Forage Feed may be all he needs.

 Correct nutrition of the mare and foal is vital.
-The increase in the size of the foal during the later stages of pregnancy causes the mare’s digestive system to become ‘squashed’, resulting in a lack of appetite.
-Replacing some of the bulky hay ration with one of Lucerne Farms alfalfa-based forages, will be of benefit to both mare and her unborn foal.
+The increase in the size of the foal during the later stages of pregnancy causes the mare’s digestive system to become “squashed”, resulting in a lack of appetite.
+Replacing some of the bulky hay ration with one of Lucerne Farms alfalfa-based forages will benefit both mare and her unborn foal.
 After foaling, continue to feed our forage during the mare’s lactation and the foal’s formative years as the forage foundation to build a feed program.

-As the horse ages, the digestive system becomes less effective.
-Adequate chewing is the first step in the digestive process, becomes less effective because teeth are worn.
+Adequate chewing is the first step in the digestive process.
+As the horse ages, the digestive system becomes less effective because the teeth are worn.
 This can result in loss of body condition and weak bones.
 Older horses need highly digestible sources of protein and calcium to make up for these losses.
 Our short chopped forage fills this need by making it easier to chew and digest than common long stem hay.